JKG365/Finance_Reconciliation_Analytics/README.md

-# Finance_Reconciliation & Control Monitoring Analytics
+# Finance Reconciliation & Control Monitoring System

 ## Overview
 This project simulates a financial control environment where transaction-level sales data is reconciled against ledger records to identify discrepancies, quantify unreconciled exposure, and assess concentration risk.
 The system is designed to mirror internal finance and audit analytics used to monitor reconciliation health, detect risk drivers, and support data-driven control decisions.